 Moussaka and Pastitsio

-Probably the second most known Greek foods all over the world.
+Probably the second most known Greek food all over the world.
 All you have to do is find a tavern and order this great dish.
-Béchamel, layers of mince and eggplant for the Moussaka and Bechamel, layers of mince and Spaghetti for the Pastitsio.
+Béchamel, layers of mince and eggplant for the Moussaka and Bechamel, layers of mince, and Spaghetti for the Pastitsio.